 - The Centre for Health Evidence (CHE), affiliated with the University of Alberta, is one of the leaders in Canada and internationally on knowledge translation and evidence-based decision-making.

 - A DC Expert Advisory Committee initially guided key decisions on practitioners' needs, topic selection and promotion.
 Members of the Advisory Committee included Beth Armour, Janet Chappell, Liz DaSilva, Elaine Eppler, Kristyn Hall, Brenda Hotson and Cathy Seward.

 - The British Columbia Ministry of Health Services is acknowledged for funding the partnership between Dietitians of Canada and Dial-A-Dietitian Nutrition Information Society, and BC Cancer Agency for enhancing the development of the Call Centre version of the PEN System.

 - The Ontario Ministry of Health Promotions (MHP) is acknowledged for the development and piloting of a call centre staffed by Registered Dietitians and funding support to enhance Call Centre PEN.

-- The British Dietetic Association was our first international collaborator and was joined soon after by the Dietitians Association of Australia.
+- The British Dietetic Association was our first international collaborator and was joined soon after by Dietitians Australia.
 This extended the PEN System’s reach, positioning it as the global resource for nutrition practice.

 - The DC Gerontology; Paediatric Nutrition; Dysphagia; Nutrition Support; and Diabetes, Obesity and Cardiovascular Networks are acknowledged for their financial contributions to the respective Knowledge Pathways.

 - The Public Health Agency of Canada is acknowledged for the financial contribution to the Diabetes and Nutritional Assessment Knowledge Pathways.
 The views expressed in these Knowledge Pathways are not necessarily those of the Public Health Agency of Canada.

 - The Vulnerable Populations Office, Risk Management Bureau, SEP, HECS Canada is acknowledged for their financial contribution to the Food Safety Knowledge Pathway.
 The views expressed in this Knowledge Pathway are not necessarily those of The Vulnerable Populations Office, Risk Management Bureau.